 An explainer video made the right way is one of the best marketing tools you can use, whether you’re a startup or mega-corporation.
 Explainer videos build your brand, increase your online visibility, attract new customers, generate leads, and strengthen your relationship with your current customers.

-According to statistics, 85% of people are more likely to purchase a product once they watch a video about it.
+According to explainer video statistics, 85% of people are more likely to purchase a product once they watch a video about it.
 That makes video one of the best tools to increase your sales conversions.
 Video helps you liven up a pitch, gets people excited about your product, builds your brand personality, and even pushes you up in Google search rankings.
 It’s a truly brilliant way to market in the digital age.

 We hope this article has been informative and covered all the content you were hoping to learn about making your first explainer video.